ale-valente/plants-binary-classification/README.md

 # Deep Learning Neural Network: Plants Binary Classification [Python]
-Plants Binary Classification written in Python using Google Colab IDE (or Jupyter Notebook).
+Deep Learning Neural Network: Plants Binary Classification written in Python using Google Colab IDE (or Jupyter Notebook).
 I've used a deep neural network (CNN + GAP + DENSE Perceptron Layers) to classify plants RGB images (3x96x96) in a binary problem: health plants or not.
 \
 \
 **To discover how I approached the problem, read the file: "APPROACHING THE PROBLEM.pdf"**